Navy Medical Corps Officer Program (2025)

 Physical

-Medical Corps applicants must meet physical standards in accordance with Chapter 15, Manual of the Medical Department and as specified in DoD Instruction 6130.03 dated May 6, 2018, (Medical Standards for Appointment, Enlistment, Or Induction in the Military Services).
+Medical Corps applicants have to meet the physical standards laid out in Chapter 15 of the Manual of the Medical Department, as well as those specified in DoD Instruction 6130.03 (Medical Standards for Appointment, Enlistment, or Induction in the Military Services) from May 6, 2018.

 Licensure